-- 1.1.
-The International Board of ELSA has the overall responsibility of the organisation of the competition.
-The World Trade Organization offers the International Board of ELSA technical and academic support. - 1.2.
-The Vice President in charge of Moot Court Competitions (VPMCC), acting on behalf of the International Board of ELSA shall be the Head of the organisation of the John H. Jackson Moot Court Competition and in this role the person responsible overall for the competition. - 1.3.
-The VPMCC, acting on behalf of the International Board of ELSA will be overall responsible for organising the Virtual Regional Rounds and ensure their technical and logistical aspects while maintaining academic quality and integrity. - 1.4.
-The VPMCC, acting on behalf of the International Board of ELSA will be overall responsible for organising the Final Oral Round in cooperation with an International Organising Committee. - 1.5.
-The International Board of ELSA will be responsible for the decision of the organisation in person or virtual of the Final Oral Round of the competition, after consultation of the Academic Board. - 1.6.
-An Academic Board appointed by the International Board of ELSA shall be in charge of ensuring the high quality of the competition as well as advising the VPMCC on matters of Rules, Management, and Finances.
-Their responsibilities include, but are not limited to, the following: - (1) Academic responsibilities:
+- 1.2.1 ELSA International is responsible for the organisation of the Competition.
+The World Trade Organisation offers organisational and academic support to the Competition. - 1.2.2 The Vice President in charge of Competitions, acting on behalf of the International Board of ELSA, shall be the Head of the organisation of the John H. Jackson Moot Court Competition and, in this role, the person responsible overall for the Competition. - 1.2.3 Regional Rounds are organised by Hosting Groups that are appointed by the International Board of ELSA.
+They shall have a Head of Organisation that shall be responsible for the overall organisation of the Regional Round.
+ELSA International shall assist in the organisation of the Regional Rounds. - 1.2.4 The Vice President in charge of Competitions, acting on behalf of the International Board of ELSA, will be overall responsible for organising the Final Oral Round in cooperation with an International Organising Committee.

-i.
-Review the responses to the call for Case authors and provide the International Board of ELSA with advice on the selection of the Case author and the topic of the Case of the John H. Jackson Moot Court Competition;

-- ii.
-Provide support to the Case author by reviewing the Case for legal and stylistic improvement; including reviewing the bench memo, score sheet, and clarification responses. - iii.
-Select panellists for scoring the written submissions (WS) for the Virtual Regional Round (VRR) and the Final Oral Round (FOR), and for the oral pleadings of the various VRRs and the FOR. - iv.
-Manage the distribution of written submissions for judging and the receipt of the scores.

-(2) Rules:

-- v.
-Annually make recommendations on changes in the Rules. - vi.
-Give advisory opinions to the International Board of ELSA in response to questions from participants (teams, coaches, regional round organisers) on interpretation of the existing Rules or requests for waivers of the Rules. - vii.
-Advise and review any guidelines issued by the International Board of ELSA as an interpretation or guidance based on the Rules such as guidelines for panellists or participants. - (3) Provide guidance and advice to the VP MCC, upon request, with respect to selection of regional round hosts, logistical arrangements, fee structures and financial aid packages, and fundraising.
-Receive feedback from sponsors on compliance with contractual and financial transparency obligations. - 1.7.
-The International Board of ELSA has the right to develop and interpret the existing Rules as well as to issue additional Rules and updates which will be applicable immediately.
+- 1.2.5 The International Board of ELSA will be responsible for the decision whether to organise any regional round or the Final Oral Round in either person or virtual after consultation with the Academic Board, and for the Final Oral Round, the WTO. - 1.2.6 The Academic Board is appointed by the International Board of ELSA and shall be in charge of ensuring the high quality of the Competition as well as advising the Vice President in charge of Competitions on matters of Rules, Management, and Finances.
+Their responsibilities include, but are not limited to, the following: - 1.
+Academic responsibilities: - a.
+Review the responses to the call for Case authors and provide the International Board of ELSA with advice on the selection of the Case author and the topic of the Case of the John H. Jackson Moot Court Competition; - b.
+Provide support to the Case author by reviewing the Case for legal and stylistic improvement, including reviewing the bench memo, score sheet, and clarification responses. - c.
+Select panellists for scoring the written submissions for the Regional Round and the Final Oral Round, and for the oral pleadings of the various RRs and the FOR. - d.
+Manage the distribution of written submissions for judging and the receipt of the scores. - 2.
+Rules: - a.
+Annually make recommendations on changes in the Rules. - b.
+Give advisory opinions to the International Board of ELSA in response to questions from participants (teams, coaches, regional round organisers) on the interpretation of the existing Rules or requests for waivers of the Rules. - c.
+Advise and review any guidelines issued by the International Board of ELSA as an interpretation or guidance based on the Rules such as guidelines for panellists or participants. - 3.
+Provide guidance and advice to the Vice President in charge of Competitions, upon request, with respect to the selection of regional round hosts, logistical arrangements, fee structures and financial aid packages, and fundraising. - 4.
+Receive feedback from sponsors on compliance with contractual and financial transparency obligations. - 1.2.7 The International Board of ELSA has the right to develop and interpret the existing rules as well as to issue additional Rules and updates which will be applicable immediately.
 All Rules come into force once they are published on the website.